mandloideep/cs-research-test/submission.md

 This is a test project given by Professor Dr Xiwei Wang, designed to demonstrate my skills in full-stack web development using React for the frontend and Express for the backend.

+> **Note:** The project is currently hosted on a private GitHub repository.
+Pending approval from Professor Dr. Xiwei Wang, the repository can be made public to allow broader access and visibility.

 # Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.